gohugoio/hugoDocs/content/en/commands/hugo_completion_bash.md

   -s, --source string              filesystem path to read files relative from
       --themesDir string           filesystem path to themes directory
 ```

+### Troubleshooting

+If completions don't load:
+1. Verify bash-completion is installed
+2. Restart your shell: `exec bash`
+3. Check file permissions in the completion directory

 ### SEE ALSO